readdy/readdy_documentation/readdy_documentation/_system/topologies_potentials.md

 ```
 which would have the effect of introducing for each topology a harmonic bond with force constant 10 and preferred distance 2 between each adjacent pair of particles with types "T1" and "T2", respectively.

 ## Harmonic angles

+Harmonic angles are potential terms that yield a preferred configuration for a triple of particles in terms of the spanned angle $\theta$.

 {: .centered}
 ![](assets/topologies/top_angle.png)

 ## Cosine dihedrals